fsmosca/musketeer-chess/README.md

 That cannon marked X cannot enter the playing area for the rest of the game.

 #### b.
 The king is in check
-If a musketeer piece is located at e column or king file and if this king is in check and this king cannot capture its attacker, see image 11, the player could no longer gate that piece for the rest of the game.
+If a musketeer piece is dropped at column e or king file and if the king is in check and this king cannot capture its attacker, and is forced to make a move, see image 11, the player could no longer gate the musketeer piece for the rest of the game.

 ##### Image 11: White king is in check, attacker is far from king